 When you keep your stress bottled up inside, it can affect all aspects of your health – mental, physical and emotional.
-High levels of stress cause problems with sleep, digestive health, obesity and thinking – and increase your chances of medical conditions like diabetes.
-Plus, stress affects the heart, increasing your chance of high blood pressure and heart disease.
+High levels of stress cause problems with sleep, digestive health, obesity and thinking, plus increase your chances of medical conditions like diabetes.
+Plus, stress affects the heart, increasing your heart rate, and chances of high blood pressure and heart disease.

-By managing stress, you can improve your overall health.
+By managing stressors at home and finding ways to relax, you can boost your overall health.
 And since your mood will likely improve, life may be more enjoyable – both for you and those around you.

-So how can you make your living space more calming for you and your family?
+So how can you make your living space more relaxing for you and your family?
 And how can you do it without piling on even more stress?

 1. Set the right vibes with relaxing and positive music

 A great soundtrack makes everything better – movies, television and even life.
-Music has a positive effect on your emotional well-being and can help with stress and anxiety.
+Music has a positive effect on your emotional well-being, is a good way to relax and can reduce stress and anxiety.

 Research shows that music boosts dopamine and oxytocin, brain chemicals that are linked to feelings of pleasure and love.
-Music may even reduce levels of the cortisol stress hormone.
+Music may even reduce levels of the stress hormone cortisol.

 2. Surround yourself with your favorite things